sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 Student’s test.
 You’ve got your descriptive statistics, the test results and some other information.
 So that’s all pretty easy.

-Except, except...our result isn’t significant anymore.
+Except, except… our result isn’t significant anymore.
 When we ran the Student test we did get a significant effect, but the Welch test on the same data set is not (*t*\(23.02) = 2.03, *p* = 0.054).
 What does this mean?
 Should we panic?
 Is the sky burning?
 Probably not.
 The